Friday, August 9, 2013

 "I am the marginal man between two forces, and possibly I will be crushed.
 But that is where God has placed me, and I have accepted the vocation." - Desmond Tutu

 They inhabit the "margins" of what's been and what is, while all the while deconstructing and reconstructing with an eye to what might be needful up ahead.
-They explore, as theologian Terry Veling writes, "relieved of taken-for-granted-convictions" and the need to unquestioningly perpetuate establish models, values and practices.
+They explore, as theologian Terry Veling writes, "relieved of taken-for-granted-convictions" and the need to unquestioningly perpetuate established models, values, and practices.

 People inhabiting the margins will creatively stretch outward from the edges.
-They will preserve the old without resisting the new.
 They will be characterized by an opening outwards, an unfolding of creative and meaningful new praxis and forms.

 The full article is available here